 The Master of Thieves: Autolycus

-Autolycus – roughly translated to lone wolf (self + wolf) was know for his great mastery and theivery.
+Autolycus – roughly translated to lone wolf (self + wolf) was known for his great mastery and thievery.
 He was the son of the God Hermes, and… Read more “The Master of Thieves: Autolycus”

 Demeter in the Mortal Realm

-In many re-tellings of the story of Persephone and Demeter, the focus often becomes Persephone.
+In many versions of the story of Persephone and Demeter, the focus often becomes Persephone.
 Brutally abducted by her uncle and swept into the Underworld where she… Read more “Demeter in the Mortal Realm”

 Don’t Cuck the King!
 The Tragedy of Menelaus